Jorge Karseladze

-Jorge Karseladze (ჟორჟ ქარსელაძე; born 18 March 2005), sometimes known as just Karse, is a professional footballer who plays as a right-back for Académica de Coimbra on loan from Rio Ave.
+Jorge Karseladze (ჟორჟ ქარსელაძე; born 18 March 2005), sometimes known as just Karse, is a professional footballer who plays as a right-back for Singapore Premier League club Lion City Sailors.
 Born in Portugal, he is a youth international for Georgia.

 Professional career

 A youth product of Rio Ave since 2013, Karseladze made his senior and professional debut with Rio Ave as a late substitute in a 3–1 Primeira Liga loss to Paços de Ferreira on 21 May 2023.
 On 19 July 2023, he signed a professional contract with Rio Ave until 2027.
+Karse progressed through the club’s youth ranks before making three appearances in the Portuguese top flight.
+He was loaned to Liga 3 outfit Académica de Coimbra for the 2025–26 Liga 3 season, where he featured eight times.

+He was announced as a new signing for Singapore Premier League side Lion City Sailors ahead of the 2026–27 season, joining on a 2-year contract.

 International career

 Born in Portugal, Karseladze is of Georgian descent and holds dual-citizenship.
 He was called up to the Georgia U19s for a set of friendlies in May 2023, making 2 appearances.
+He made four appearances in the UEFA European Under-21 Championship qualifiers between September and November 2025.